 - Recruit and enlist the participation of a diverse group of people.

-- Host and facilitate community meetings, town hall forum and workshops.
+- Host and facilitate community meetings, town hall forums and workshops.

 - Create a plan for community engagement based on issues/concerns.

 - Empower the community with resources, information and opportunities related to education and SCS District.